-Valuation date: 6/30/2021 Actuarial cost method Entry age normal cost method Amortization method Derived using CalPERS Membership Data Remaining amortization period Differs by employer rate plan but not more than 29 years Asset valuation method Market value of assets Inflation 2.50% Salary increases Varies by Entry Age and Service Discount rate 6.90% Mortality The mortality table was developed based on CalPERS-specific data.
+Valuation date: 6/30/2022 Actuarial cost method Entry age normal cost method Amortization method Derived using CalPERS Membership Data Remaining amortization period Differs by employer rate plan Asset valuation method Market value of assets Inflation 2.30% Salary increases Varies by Entry Age and Service Discount rate 6.80% Mortality The mortality table was developed based on Ca will be presented as it becomes available. \\ Employers are assumed to make contributions equal to the actuarial determined contributions.
+However, some employers may choose to make additional contributions towards their side-fund or theur unfunded liability Employer contributions for such plan exceed the actuarial determined contributions.
+CalPERS has determined that employer obligations referred to as side-funds are not considered separatelyt finance specific liabilities.

+The mortality table was developed based on CalPERS-specific data.
 The rates incorporate Generational Mortality to capture ongoing morality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
 For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.

-Historical information is presented only for measurement periods for which GASB 68 is applicable.
+\ Historical information is presented only for measurement periods for which GASB 68 is applicable.
 This required supplementary information is intended to present information for ten years.
-Additional years' information will be presented as it becomes available
+Additional years' information